-Do you have second pregnancy guilt about adding to the family?
-See why having more kids shouldn’t make you feel guilty or sad for your older child.
+Do you have second child guilt about adding to the family?
+Feeling sad about your second pregnancy is normal, but see why having more kids shouldn’t make you feel guilty for your older child.

 I didn’t expect to feel guilty.

 Except every time I saw my three-year-old, I felt both guilty and sad about having twins.
 I was, after all, changing his life.

 I wasn’t so much concerned with the logistics of having more than one child.
 I was aware about the challenges of balancing a toddler’s needs with a baby.
 I knew it’d be a little crazy and accepted it.

 No—I was worried about losing my special time with my eldest.
 I was sad about saying goodbye to the three-person family I’d grown so used to.
 And I was scared because I knew my son’s personality but not the twins’.

 Second child guilt and adding to the family

 Any feelings of guilt is terrible because we don’t always want to admit them.
 What mom would ever admit she’s anxious about her soon-to-be-born baby?
 Or that she’s worried she’ll give her second child less attention?